-Eberhofer Franz (Sebastian Bezzel) is back on duty.
-He has just put his relationship with his girlfriend Susi (Lisa Maria Potthoff) on the right track, when the mayor (Thomas Kügel) puts a spoke in his wheel: He transfers Eberhofer to Munich.
+The Eberhofer Franz (Sebastian Bezzel) is back on duty.
+He has just finally got his relationship with his girlfriend Susi (Lisa Maria Potthoff) on the right track, when the mayor (Thomas Kügel) throws a spanner in the works again: he transfers the Eberhofer to Munich.
 What a horror!
-Here the commissar from the contemplative Niederkaltenkirchen has to share an apartment with Rudi (Simon Schwartz), is supposed to work with other policemen in the team and to top it all off his new superior is also Elisabeth Mayerhofer (Nora Von Waldstätten), with whom he had a violent clash in the "semolina dumpling affair".
-As if that wasn't bad enough already, an old schoolmate approaches Susi in the meantime and Eberhofer's dad (Eisi Gulp)'s car is stolen - only to reappear a short time later with a corpse in the trunk.
-But of course Franz Eberhofer can't be disturbed by all this…
+Here, the inspector from the tranquil town of Niederkaltenkirchen has to share an apartment with Rudi (Simon Schwartz), is supposed to work in a team with other police officers and, to make matters worse, his new superior is Elisabeth Mayerhofer (Nora Von Waldstätten), with whom he had a violent clash during the semolina dumpling affair.
+As if that wasn't bad enough, an old schoolmate makes a pass at Susi and the car of Eberhofer's dad (Eisi Gulp) is stolen - only to turn up a short time later with a dead body in the boot.
+But of course a Franz Eberhofer doesn't let all this upset him.

-"Sauerkrautkoma" is the fifth adaptation of Rita Falk's popular Eberhofer thrillers.
-The films to date have attracted more than 2.4 million visitors, mainly to cinemas in Bavaria.
-But the steadily increasing success - also with TV broadcasts - ensures that the films are increasingly shown in cinemas outside the veal sausage equator.
-And so Part 5 was launched in Frankfurt for the first time directly at the cinema release.
-Director is once again Ed Herzog, who implemented the book with a sure routine.
-Big surprises are not to be expected during the production, rather the inclined spectator gets exactly what one can expect after four Eberhofer films.
+Sauerkrautkoma is now the fifth film adaptation of the popular Eberhofer crime novels by Rita Falk.
+The previous films have attracted over 2.4 million visitors, mainly in Bavaria, to the cinemas.
+But the steadily increasing success - also in TV broadcasts - ensures that the films are increasingly coming to cinemas outside the Weißwurst equator.
+And so Part 5 was released in Frankfurt for the first time directly at the time of its theatrical release.
+The director is once again Ed Herzog, who has adapted the book with assured routine.
+Big surprises are not to be expected in the production, rather, the inclined viewer gets exactly what you can expect after four Eberhofer films.

-The beginning is a bit bumpy, though.
-There are some very amusing dialogues and funny moments, but overall the humor seems to be a little bit too stressful and overwinding.
-But before something like real disappointment can happen, the movie finds its pacing and its very special tone and then works just as well as its predecessors.
-However, the actual criminal case will again be a minor matter this time.
-Rather, it is about the marvellous, weird figures, above all about Franz Eberhofer, who is simply congenially embodied by Sebastian Bezzel.
+The beginning, however, is a little bumpily implemented.
+There are a few very amusing dialogues and funny moments, but overall the humor seems a bit forced and too overdone.
+But before something like real disappointment can set in, the film finds its pace and its very special tone and then works just as well as its predecessors.
+The actual criminal case, however, becomes a minor matter this time as well.
+Rather, it is about the wonderful weird characters, especially Franz Eberhofer, who is embodied by Sebastian Bezzel simply congenial.

-The interplay between Bezzel and Simon Schwarz is a good reason for some really hearty laughs, especially when it comes to a rather involuntary living together.
-The relationship problems between Franz and Susi, on the other hand, seem to be dying slowly.
-However, at the end the movie gets its way again - and we don't want to go into that at this point, in order not to reveal one or two nice surprises.
-But let me say this much: Franz and Susi's relationship is what dominates the last ten minutes and what makes for a few wonderful moments here.
+It's the interplay between Bezzel and Simon Schwarz that provides some really hearty laughs this time as well, especially when it comes to a rather involuntary cohabitation.
+The relationship problems between Franz and Susi, on the other hand, seem to slowly die down a bit.
+However, the film gets its act together towards the end - although we won't go into that here, as we don't want to give away one or two nice surprises.
+But this much can be said: Franz and Susi's relationship is what the last ten minutes are dominated by and what makes for some quite wonderful moments here.

-"Sauerkrautkoma" is not the best part of the Eberhofer series, but offers enough weird fun and dry wordplay to comfort you over a few small weaknesses.
-Those who liked the first four films will have a lot of fun here again.
-But there is also a deserved one: Worth seeing!
+Sauerkrautkoma is not the best installment in the Eberhofer series, but it offers enough quirky fun and dry wordplay to console over a few minor flaws.
+If you liked the first four films, you'll have a lot of fun again here.
+For this there is then also a deserved: Worth seeing!